w2ak/Jekyll-Mono/_posts/2017-01-30-router-configurations.md

 toc: true
 ---

-On Wednesday January 25th in class we started a network lab.
-The aim is to configure a whole network with our personal machines, choosing the address zones and setting up routing and firewall.
+*On Wednesday January 25th in class we started a network lab.
+The aim is to configure a whole network with our personal machines, choosing the address zones and setting up routing and firewall.*

+---

 # Map of the network